Khushman1303/Bank-Management-System/README.md

 3. Make sure to set up the necessary database connectivity details in the `Conn.java` file.
 4. Compile and run the `Signup.java` file to start the application.

-Certainly!
-Based on your specifications, here is an updated version of the "Usage" section in the README:

 ## Usage

 ### Existing Users: